Perry Steven Miller | Torturer, Kidnapper, Rapist, Killer

 The Investigation

-Once the scene was closed off officers found blood-covered building materials which they sent for testing.
+Once the scene was closed off, officers found blood-covered building materials which they sent for testing.
 Footprints that could have casts taken as well as tire marks left at the scene.
 They discovered that at least two vehicles had been at the scene and one was the victim’s own vehicle.
-The body was sent for autopsy and hair and blood samples taken.
+They sent the body to undergo autopsy and collected hair and blood samples.
 Then the interviews began.
-And it wasn’t long before Christel’s car was found.
+And they didn’t take long to find Christel’s car.
 It seemed that the perpetrators had dumped Christel’s car before stealing a second for their escape.

-Investigators found that the abduction had been well planned and suspected the ringleader had a criminal record.
+Investigators uncovered evidence of a well-planned abduction and suspected that the ringleader had a criminal record.

-Finding William Harmon and Rodney Wood in the stolen truck, the pair were brought in for questioning.
+The authorities apprehended William Harmon and Rodney Wood in the stolen truck and brought them in for questioning.
 Wood was eager to talk.
 Accusing Harmon’s stepfather, Perry Steven Miller, of planning the whole thing.

-When Miller was brought in for questioning, they discovered that he had also been paroled for a kidnapping, sodomy, and rape in 1988, serving almost 20 years in prison.
+Upon bringing Miller in for questioning, they discovered that he had also been paroled for a kidnapping, sodomy, and rape in 1988, serving almost 20 years in prison.

 Perry Steven Miller Admitted his Guilt in 2001